haikalllp/Shrewd-Macro-XD/docs/architecture.md

 # Mouse Macro Application Architecture

 ## Introduction
 This document provides an overview of the Mouse Macro Application architecture.
 The application is designed to create and manage mouse macros, featuring a modern dark-themed UI for keybind configuration and settings management.
-For professional system integration, the application presents itself as "Notes&Tasks" 😊.
+For professional system integration, the application presents itself as "Notes&Tasks" or "NotesAndTasks" 😊.

 ## System Overview